home

 Well, failing to add any content of value whatsoever, I decided to move on to phase 2 anyway, so you should expect to see little improvements pop up in different parts of the site to make it more aesthetically pleasing.

-All Change Again (Posted 22:17:06 on 3rd February 2008)
+(Posted 22:17:06 on 3rd February 2008 by Rag)

 Yet another change to the website.
 We've lightened the background color and gone with an icon theme for the menu across the top, then moved the detailed menu to the bottom whilst removing the big footer.
 There's also a wavy line graphic at the back of the menus to add a bit of artistic flare.